Understanding Income Tax in the UK

 Common Misunderstanding: Income Tax Bands

-Many believe that once their income enters a higher tax band, all of their income is taxed at that higher rate – but this is incorrect!
+Many people mistakenly believe that once their income enters a higher tax band, their entire income is taxed at that higher rate.

-👉 You can see the results of the related poll on the Tax Policy Associates website.
+✅ You can view the results of our related poll on the Tax Policy Associates website.

 - First £12,570 of income